gjr80/weewx-aurora/pvoutput/readme.txt

-PVOutput Uploader extension
+PVOutput ploader extension

 A weeWX RESTful service to upload solar PV power generation data to PVOutput.

 Description

-The PVOutput Uploader extension allows uploading of solar PV power generation data to PVOutput using the PVOutput API.
+The PVOutput uploader extension allows uploading of solar PV power generation data to PVOutput using the PVOutput API.

-The PVOutput Uploader extension consists of:
+The PVOutput uploader extension consists of:
 -   a RESTful service for posting data to PVOutput, and
 -   a utility for bulk uploading of solar PV generation data to PVOutput should Internet access be lost for some period of time.